 Specific aims

-The retina has to compress the visual world so that it can be sent to the cortex through the optic nerve.
-This information is separated into multiple cell types with each cell type processing specific visual information.
+The retina plays an important role in early visual processing by separating visual information into multiple cell types that each process specific visual information.
 These pathways do not encode all information in visual scenes, but instead focus on encoding specific patterns of stimuli.
-While we know what visual information is encoded by these neurons, physiology cannot tell us why the receptive fields of neurons are organized in this way.
-To understand how the retina processes information, we need quantitative theories that can explain retinal physiology.
+While we know what visual information is encoded by these neurons, the physiology itself cannot tell us why the receptive fields of neurons are organized in this way.
+We want to make theories that explain retinal function, and such theories need corresponding quantitative models that can make predictions about how the retina is organized.
+Successful theories should be able to explain many properties of retinal ganglion cells (RGCs), such as why RGCs are separated into multiple cell types with each cell type having neurons tiling the entire retina at different spatial locations to form a mosaic.

 The efficient coding hypothesis is one of the most successful theories in this vein, which states that the retina should remove redundancies to maximize the amount of information transmitted to the brain through the finite-size optic nerve.
 This hypothesis can explain many features of retinal encoding such as center-surround receptive fields and ON-OFF pathways1-5.
-However, most efficient coding models assume an infinite number of neurons, which makes it difficult for these models to make predictions about how the retina should select what information to send through the finite-size optic nerve.
-My project will make such predictions by using machine learning to build a more flexible efficient coding model that assumes a limited number of neurons.
-More specifically, I will provide efficient coding predictions about how the retina should process chromatic inputs (Aim 1), and about how the retina should process motion (Aim 2).
-By comparing these results with experimental data, we will learn how many properties of retinal receptive fields can be explained by efficient coding principles.
+Previous work from my lab has succeeded in using efficient coding to explain why neurons are divided in different cell types that each form its own mosaic.
+These models explain the anti-alignment between ON and OFF mosaics, as well as how cell types process different spatial and temporal frequencies.
+However, these models do not explain how the retina processes chromatic information or why RGCs can be direction-selective. .
+My project will make such efficient coding predictions for the encoding of color (Aim 1) and motion (Aim 2)by building an efficient coding model that can process multiple correlated channels. .
+By comparing these results with experimental data from the Field Lab at UCLA, we will learn how many properties of retinal receptive fields can be accounted for by efficient coding principles.

 Aim 1: Expand efficient coding models to encompass chromatic information